timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 (see [@!RFC9111, section 4.2.4]).

 Some CDN services might cache HTTP 404 (Not Found) responses for resources not found on the backend server.
-Because of this, publication engines SHOULD use randomised unpredictable paths for snapshot and delta files, to avoid the intermediate CDN caching such HTTP 404 (Not Found) responses hampering future updates.
-Alternatively, the publication engine operator can instruct the CDN to purge cached information for the paths on which new files are published.
+Because of this, Publication Engines SHOULD use randomised unpredictable paths for snapshot and delta files, to avoid the intermediate CDN caching such HTTP 404 (Not Found) responses hampering future updates.
+Alternatively, the Publication Engine operator can instruct the CDN to purge cached information for the paths on which new files are published.